AlexandruMalgras/PcStatusProject/README.md

 # Computer Status V 1.1

 Computer Status is a project that retrieves hardware data from the computer and displays it on a website.
-The project is built using C#, .Net Core, REST API, HTML, CSS, and JavaScript.
+The project is built using C#, .Net Core, Azure Cosmos DB, REST API, HTML, CSS, and JavaScript.

 ## Installation